Bad33/Bad33/README.md

 <p>
   The retrieval phase is complete, with dense retrieval retained after BM25, hybrid-candidate, and cross-encoder evaluation.
-Current work focuses on a leakage-safe, blinded evidence-sufficiency benchmark; the first reviewed 14-query label-blind inventory has been published.
+Current work focuses on developing a leakage-safe, blinded evidence-sufficiency benchmark.
 </p>

 </td>